italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+openSelect"></a>

 ### openSelect()
-Method to programatically open a HTML Select element
+Method to programatically open a HTML Select input element

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+setLabel"></a>